solana-labs/solana-web3.js/packages/library/README.md

 account.data.lastExtendedSlotStartIndex; // number
 ```

-### How does this work?
+### How Does This Work?

 All of this code is 100% auto-generated by Kinobi from a tree of standardized nodes that represent our programs.
 It contains obvious nodes such as `AccountNode` but also more specified nodes such as `ConditionalValueNode` that allows us to resolve account or argument default values conditionally.

 Kinobi allows us to hydrate our tree of nodes from IDLs which are typically generated by program frameworks such as [Anchor](https://github.com/coral-xyz/anchor) or [Shank](https://github.com/metaplex-foundation/shank).
 Additionally, visitors can be used on our nodes to expand the knowledge of our programs since the IDL itself doesn’t yet contain that level of information.
-Finally, special visitors called “renderers” visit our tree to generate clients such as this JavaScript client.
+Finally, special visitors called ‘renderers’ visit our tree to generate clients such as this JavaScript client.

 Currently, there is one other renderer that generates Rust clients but this is only the beginning.
 In the future, you can expect renderers for auto-generated Python clients, documentation, CLIs, etc.